 Using a Visual Schedule

-Many primary teachers display a visual schedule that goes through the day.
-Teachers should go over the schedule of the day first thing in the morning.
+Many teachers display a visual schedule that goes through the day to provide predictability and set clear expectations.
+Review the schedule of the day first thing in the morning.
 If there are changes in the day, (ie Specials- Art, Music, or field trip, guest speaker, picture day), these cards can be added and removed as necessary.
 If there is not a card created, new pictures can be easily found at lessonpix.com or place a sticky note with a hand-drawn notation of the event.

 A visual schedule can also help children progress through a non-preferred part of the day.
 For example, during the morning meeting, the teacher may have pictures to show the parts of the morning meeting:

 This schedule (above) shows what to do when you enter the classroom: Unpack, put notebook in bin, sign in on smartboard, greet a friend, and go to table for morning table work.

 A teacher may display picture cards under a weekly or monthly schedule.
 For example, Music class may be a picture card under the word card Wednesday.
 Pick classroom jobs my be placed under Monday, but moved under Tuesday when there is no school on the Monday.
 Upcoming Field Trips, special events, and holidays may be noted on a weekly or monthly schedule.

 Visual schedules help teach skills as part of task analysis for basic routines.
 For example, picture cards may be displayed for the task of washing hands.

 - Start with a picture of turning the water on

 - Progress to rinse hands,